microsoft/azurelinux/docs.md

 However, this is not the recommended approach.
 The recommended approach is to use prebuilt images and packages provided by Microsoft, which have already been built and validated.
-These prebuilt images are available in Azure Marketplace, Microsoft Container Registry, and in Azure Kubernetes Service.
-Minor versions of the prebuilt VM and container base images are released each month.
+These prebuilt images are available in Azure Kubernetes Service.

 ## Building CBL-Mariner from Source
 Should you still choose to build CBL-Mariner from source, the recommended approach